Data is a powerful thing. It’s nothing we haven’t already heard.

-Workforce planning: recruiting vs sales model
+Workforce planning: talent acquisition vs sales model

 To get this steady growth, you need to start internally.
 There may be some months—just like in sales—where you may not see this chart grow in a positive direction month over month, but that’s ok.
 Possible factors that could change the graph include hard-to-fill roles or time of year, like in November and December when fewer roles are open.

-Before diving in and hoping to achieve this consistent growth, Lauren says that key stakeholders in the recruiting org have to set expectations regarding the appropriate number of roles a team member can fill each quarter.
+Before diving in and hoping to achieve this consistent growth, Lauren says that key stakeholders in the talent org have to set expectations regarding the appropriate number of roles a team member can fill each quarter.
 That way, even when you’re faced with those challenging recruiting factors, you can still set high goals.
 So realistically you end the year with a chart like the one above.

 But, where should those numbers come from?

-The recruiting points system
+The talent acquisition points system

-Initially at Greenhouse, recruiting wasn’t in the right position to know which role was strategic for the company.
+Initially at Greenhouse, talent acquisition wasn’t in the right position to know which role was strategic for the company.
 Heads of department would swing on by Lauren’s desk and say “I need a hire.”
 However, recruiting didn’t have visibility into which roles were actual priorities.
 As most recruiters know, it’s often the loudest person who gets the hire.
 To solve this problem, Lauren met with Greenhouse’s CEO Daniel Chait to get a holistic picture of which roles were a priority in the organization.